groupdocs-assembly/GroupDocs.Assembly-Products/content/assembly/net/table/pdf.en.md

 more_operations:
     enable: true
     title: "Explore key features"
-    exclude: "barcode"
+    exclude: "table"
-    description: "Our solution is designed to streamline your business document processing needs."
+    description: "Our solution simplifies the creation of professional documents with dynamically populated tables and additional elements."
     items:

         # operation loop 1